-- LCs spend 1-3 hours per day working with the student and are actively engaged in supporting the student to meet the important educational milestones of graduating from high school.
-This may vary based on student needs. - Students average six hours of work each school day. - As per Florida State Statue (http://www.leg.state.fl.us/Statutes/index.cfm?App_mode=Display_Statute&Search_String=&URL =1000-1099/1003/Sections/1003.4282.html) all students are required to earn a minimum, cumulative GPA of a 2.0 to graduate.
-State test requirements are incorporated in graduation requirements as well. - A student's level of independence will inform how much time students need to spend with their Learning Coach each day.
-For example, some will spend more than three hours; but it depends on the student.

-- Keep your learner motivated and on track, helping them redirect when they become distracted and help them develop time-management skills.
-For students to be successful-actively engaged LCs are key.
+- LCs spend 1-3 hours per day working with the students and are actively engaged in supporting the students to meet the important educational milestones of graduating from high school.
+This may vary based on student needs. - Students average six hours of work each school day. - As per Florida State Statue all students are required to earn a minimum, cumulative GPA of a 2.0 to graduate.
+State test requirements are incorporated in graduation requirements as well. - A student's level of independence will inform you how much time students need to spend with their Learning Coach each day.
+For example, some will spend more than three hours; but it depends on the student. - Keep your learner motivated and on track, helping them redirect when they become distracted and help them develop time-management skills.
+For students to be successful, actively engaged LCs are key.
 LCs must ensure that students log into their OMHS, complete asynchronous work, check email and respond to outreach. - Students who are not showing adequate academic progress/engagement will be placed on academic warning via an 'Academic Engagement Contract'.
-Once placed on an Academic Engagement Contract, LCs and students must attend biweekly meetings until sufficient progress has been made per the terms of the contract. - Student will spend roughly 70% of their time doing asynchronous work (classwork completed outside of live class connect sessions) and 30% doing synchronous work (work completed in class connect sessions).
+Once placed on an Academic Engagement Contract, LCs and students must attend biweekly meetings until sufficient progress has been made per the terms of the contract. - Students will spend roughly 70% of their time doing asynchronous work (classwork completed outside of live class connect sessions) and 30% doing synchronous work (work completed in class connect sessions).
 This time may vary based on specific student needs.